ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 *  Copy these files from downloaded zip file to the working folder- ChangeSourceTemplate.py
       RM-Python-config.ini
-*  Edit the ini file in the working folder to specify the locations of the RM database file and the output report file.
-The ini file also specifies the input parameters for the fact conversion.
+*  Edit the config file in the working folder to specify the locations of the RM database file and the output report file.
+The config file also specifies the input parameters for the fact conversion.
 See Notes section below.
-   The same ini file may be used with either the .exe or .py version of the utility.
+   The same config file may be used with either the .exe or .py version of the utility.
 *  Double click the ChangeSourceTemplate.py file to run the utility and generate the report file.
 *  Examine the report output file.